 10 Tips for High-Speed Planting

-Is 2015 the year you put the pedal to the medal on your planter?
+Is this the year you put the pedal to the medal on your planter?
 With new planting technology you can double your current planting speed, up to 10 mph.

-Until a year ago, you were limited to 5 mph planting.
+Until a few years ago, you were limited to 5 mph planting.
 In 2014, John Deere and Precision Planting separately made the announcement that new technology would allow you to plant twice as fast.

 At John Deere’s introduction at the National Farm Machinery Show, farmers rushed to look at the new ExactEmerge planter the moment it was revealed.
 While most farmers were excited about the prospect of high-speed planting, they were also skeptical.
 They asked the questions, “Is 10 mph planting possible?
 Or is it just a marketing ploy?”